BurnyCoder/gmail-unsubscribe-agent/README.md

 - Navigate to Gmail
 - Run the agent to process your emails
 - Properly clean up when finished or interrupted

-## Functionality

-By default, the agent is configured to summarize your most recent email, providing:
-- Sender information
-- Subject line
-- Date and time received
-- A summary of the content

-You can modify the agent's behavior by editing the `default_prompt` variable in either:
-- `run_gmail_agent.py` (for the integrated script)
-- `browser_gmail.py` (for the manual approach)

-An alternative prompt for unsubscribing from emails is provided but commented out in both files.

-## Stopping the Agent

-- If using the integrated script: Press `Ctrl+C` in the terminal
-- If using the manual approach: Press `Ctrl+C` in the terminal and manually close the Chrome window